Skip to main content

 Estrogen and Progesterone the Conductors of Mood and Resilience

-For women, the dynamic interplay of is central to emotional well-being and cognitive health.
+For women, the dynamic interplay of estrogen and progesterone is central to emotional well-being and cognitive health.
 Estrogen is a powerful neurological stimulant, directly supporting the activity of serotonin and dopamine, neurotransmitters essential for mood regulation, focus, and feelings of pleasure.
 It enhances neural connectivity and protects brain cells.

 Progesterone, conversely, has a calming influence, promoting the activity of GABA, a neurotransmitter that eases anxiety and supports restful sleep.
 The cyclical fluctuations of these hormones during the menstrual cycle, and their eventual decline during perimenopause and menopause, can disrupt this delicate balance, leading to mood swings, anxiety, and cognitive disturbances often described as “brain fog”.